scottrlarson/profession/content/terms/device-repairs.md

 caption = ""

 +++

+## Diagnostics and Analysis Services

+Diagnostic fees cover my time in troubleshooting an issue, and for me to provide you with a expert report on what I think the problem is based on my observations, or for me to provide you with a recommendation in the event the device unable to be repaired due to time or cost.

+## Providing Service Prerequisites

 When you bring your device in for servicing, after a repair, or when you agree to allow me to remotely manage your device's security, backup or upkeep, I may install certain applications/shortcuts on your desktop that help provide ongoing services or to maintain a business relationship.